rosapietroiusti/dem4cli/README.md

 Contact: rosa.pietroiusti@vub.be

 > [!WARNING]
-> Work in progress: functions to calculate lifetime exposure at gridscale level, taken from Grant et al (2024, in rev)
+> Work in progress: functions to calculate lifetime exposure, at country and gridscale level, taken from Grant et al (2024, in rev)

 ## Data used

-1. Wittgenstein Center Data Explorer population cohort size from 1950 to 2100 per country (at snapshots every 5 years) (http://dataexplorer.wittgensteincentre.org/wcde-v2/), available for SSP1, SSP2, SSP3
+1. Wittgenstein Center Data Explorer population cohort size from 1950 to 2100 per country (at snapshots every 5 years) (http://dataexplorer.wittgensteincentre.org/wcde-v2/), available for SSP1, SSP2, SSP3.
+Cohort size data from WCDE is available at a country level for the period 1950-2100 (reconstructions up to 2015 and projections thereafter) expressed for 5-year age cohorts at 5-year time snapshots.
 2. ISIMIP gridded population data reconstructions and projections for SSP1, SSP2 and SSP3 from ISIMIP3a/b (histsoc up to 2021 based on HYDE v3.3
 Klein Goldewijk et al.2022), from 2022 SSP projections (based on Gao et al. 2020 https://doi.org/10.5065/D60Z721H and https://doi.org/10.7927/q7z9-9r69), scaled to match ISIMIP national population projections under different SSPs.
+Projections are based on the national SSP scenarios from Lutz et al. (55) and gridded population projections from the National Center for Atmospheric Research (NCAR).
 3. Isipedia fractional country masks are used to match the datasets (Perrette 2023, https://github.com/ISI-MIP/isipedia-countries).
 4. Metadata on income levels and regions from World Bank (WB 2023, https://datatopics.worldbank.org/world-development-indicators/the-world-by-income-and-region.html)